Lake Retba

-Lake Retba, also known as Lac Rose (meaning "pink lake"), lies north of the Cap Vert peninsula in Senegal, some 35 km north-east of the capital, Dakar, in northwest Africa.
+Lake Retba, also known as Lac Rose (meaning "pink lake"), lies north of the Cape Verde peninsula in Senegal, some 35 km north-east of the capital, Dakar.
 It is named for its pink waters caused by Dunaliella salina algae and is known for its high salt content, up to 40% in some areas.
 Its colour is usually particularly strong from late January to early March, during the dry season.
 Flooding in September 2022 not only disrupted salt harvesting activities on the lake, but also led the lake to lose its colour, causing a negative effect on tourism.
 However, as of 2025, the lake has regained some of its colour.

-The lake is as of 2025 under consideration by UNESCO as a World Heritage Site.
+The lake is, as of May 2026, under consideration by UNESCO as a World Heritage Site.

 Description

 The lake is situated 35 km north-east of Dakar, separated from the Atlantic Ocean only by a narrow corridor of dunes, and is named for its pink waters, which are caused by Dunaliella salina algae.
 The algae produce a red pigment to help them absorb sunlight, which gives them energy to create ATP, a nucleotide that is necessary to produce energy.
 The colour is particularly visible during the dry season (from November to May) and less visible during the rainy season (June to October).